Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 The cavity and dielectric haloscope examples above achieved $\bar P$ values at $\OO(1)$ of the limit.
 An example of a target that could theoretically attain the limit almost fully (for a uniform background magnetic field, within a narrow axion mass range) is a uniform plasma, of large extent compared to the axion Compton wavelength (as analysed in~\cite{Lawson:2019brd}).
 It should be noted that the wire meta-materials proposed in~\cite{Lawson:2019brd} most likely do not have this property, and have power absorption at $\OO(1)$ of the limit, similarly to a cavity haloscope.

-The sum rule limits explain some basic properties of axion conversion rates in experiments; in particular, the power/bandwidth tradeoff, and the saturation of signal power to a limit determined only by the background magnetic field and volume.
+The sum rule limits explain some basic properties of axion conversion rates in experiments; in particular, the power/bandwidth tradeoff, and the similar axion-mass-averaged signal powers attained from different types of experiments with comparable volumes and magnetic fields.
 They also imply less obvious facts.
-For example, in dielectric haloscopes, one can enhance the conversion rate near a particular frequency by making the dielectric permittivity $\epsilon$ of some layers $\epsilon < 1$, e.g.\ by operating near a resonance (the stack configuration of the molecular absorption proposal in~\cite{Arvanitaki:2017nhi} is an example of this).
+For example, in dielectric haloscopes, one can enhance the conversion rate near a particular frequency by making the dielectric permittivity $\epsilon$ of some layers $\epsilon < 1$, e.g.\ by operating near an optical resonance (the stack configuration of the molecular absorption proposal in~\cite{Arvanitaki:2017nhi} is an example of this).
 However, the sum rules tell us that this is compensated for by lower powers at other frequencies, and cannot improve the average power over an $\OO(1)$ axion mass range.

 As mentioned in section~\ref{secSummary}, static-field experiments for $m_a \ll L^{-1}$ generally suffer a quasi-static suppression, and the maximum power absorbed is suppressed by $\sim (m_a L)^2$.
 We defer discussion of this regime to section~\ref{secQuasiStatic}.